-Chapter 1 Policy 16 Acadis Person Profiles Revised: 04/23/2024
+Chapter 1 Policy 16 Revised: 04/23/2024

+Acadis Person Profiles

+Authorizing Source: Applies to: All Staff

 The Washington State Criminal Justice Training Commission (WSCJTC) Acadis Portal's primary functions are to track personnel who fall under state training and certification mandates and allow agencies to register online for training.
 The number of active Acadis Person Profiles is limited per WSCJTC contract with the vendor.
 This policy ensures that only necessary Acadis Person Profiles remain active.